WZhaoKe/aegpwb/doc/SolverUserManual.md

 the external environment does not alter its power density.
 This essentially provides a Thevenin equivalent for the `DiffuseAperture` source for coupling of an external diffuse field through an aperture.

+### `'Thermal'`

+The thermal source type adds a power source associated with the thermal radiation emiited by an object.
+The spectral exitance at the required temperature is determined using Planck's Radiation Law over the bandwidth specified and taking the hemispherical emissivity to be equal to the average absorption efficiency (absorptivity) of the referenced object in accordance with Kirchhoff's Radiation Law.

 ## Outputs